 Making small but consistent lifestyle changes could delay the onset of most, if not all, of the serious diseases.

-The Mediterranean diet has strong support in the literature.5
+The Mediterranean diet has strong support in the literature.

-Intermittent fasting also have shown promise as longevity-promoting therapies.
+Intermittent fasting also has shown promise as longevity-promoting therapies.

 Thank you Tim Peterson, Assistant Professor in the Department of Medicine at the University of Washington in St. Louis for the inspiration to help more people understand the importance of increasing their healthspan.
 For more information, visit his lab website.